 Popular Types of Consumer Loans

-- Student loans: Offered to consumers to finance university studies.
+• Student loans: Offered to consumers to finance university studies.
 It is ideal for students who do not qualify for student aid and want better terms from a private lender.
+It’s also divided into three major types:

-- Personal loans: Consumers often apply for personal loans to pay off any unexpected bills, most notably when their lines of credit are due or have higher interest rates.
+• Personal loans: Consumers often apply for personal loans to pay off any unexpected bills, most notably when their lines of credit are due or have higher interest rates.
+There are emergency loans online that provide almost immediate access to necessary funds for personal use.

 Secured or Unsecured Consumer Loan Differences